milanwiedemann/suddengains/README.md

              return_id_lgl = TRUE)
 ```

-An alternative option is to select all cases where it is possible to apply all three sudden gains criteria.
+Another option is to select all cases where it is possible to apply all three sudden gains criteria.
 This function goes through the data and selects all cases with at least one of the following data patterns.

 | Data pattern | x<sub>1</sub> | x<sub>2</sub> | x<sub>3</sub> | x<sub>4</sub> | x<sub>5</sub> | x<sub>6</sub> |